appdev-lessons/rails-on-render/content.md

 <div class="bg-red-100 py-1 px-5" markdown="1">

 The `master.key` file has a light gray, muted color.
 That's because it is included in our `.gitignore` file.
-We never want to publish this key to GitHub, and we won't make that mistake by `.gitignore`-ing the file!
-That `master.key` will be stored safely in our codespace, but you may also want to copy it to another secure location in case your codespace is eventually deleted due to inactivity.
+We never want to publish this key to GitHub, and we won't make that mistake since we are `.gitignore`-ing the file!

+That `master.key` will be stored safely in our codespace, but you should also copy it to another secure location in case your codespace is eventually deleted due to inactivity.
+Now could be a great time to start using a password manager like [Bitwarden](https://bitwarden.com/) to safely store information like this.
+(Bitwarden and other password managers aren't limited to passwords; you can store other sensitive information like API keys there.)
 </div>

 Now you can run a git commit and push to save the new `credentials.yml.enc` file.
 (This one is encrypted, so we can store it on GitHub.)